Top Asked Pharma Packing Questions for the Interview

 • Secondary packaging: Secondary packing encloses the drugs inside the carton, bottle, etc.

-• Tertiary packing: A Tertiary is used for bulk handling of drugs like storage in a warehouse.
+• Tertiary packaging: A Tertiary is used for bulk handling of drugs like storage in a warehouse.

-The primary purpose of drugs packaging is the protection of drugs from;
+Ans: The primary purpose of drug packaging is the protection of drugs from;

 • Physical protection